Inventory and gates

 capture: { discoverInventory: true },

-}}>The SDK quietly observes routes, data-testids, and outbound API paths
+}}>The SDK quietly observes routes, data-testids, and outbound API paths in

-in the Discovery tab on the User stories surface.
-You accept,
+Discovery tab on the User Stories surface.
+You accept, edit, or skip —

-edit, or skip — the production payload itself never carries user data.
+the production payload itself never carries user data.

 Synthetic monitor

-The monitor re-walks every action’s expected_outcome against your
+The monitor re-walks every action’s expected_outcome against your staging URL

-fail-closed: write paths (POST / PUT / DELETE actions) are skipped
+(POST / PUT / DELETE actions) are skipped unless you opt in per-project:

 Surface mode in the graph